Simultaneous supersingular reductions of CM elliptic curves: Introduction

-\item[--] In \cite{HMRL}, S. Herrero, R. Menares, and J. Rivera-Letelier have established a refined version of the equidistribution of CM elliptic curves modulo an inert prime $p$ by describing how the CM curves equidistribute on $\Ell^{\mathrm ss}({\Cc_p})$, the moduli space of elliptic curves over $\Cc_p$ with supersingular reduction.
-Their proof relies among other things on Duke's approach to prove equidistribution (ie. by bounding Fourier coefficient of an adequate theta series).
-In a forthcoming work, joint with the authors of \cite{HMRL}, we will combine their and our methods to prove the joint equidistribution of $\CM_{\order}$ on the product of the moduli spaces $\Ell^{\mathrm ss}({\Cc_{p_i}})$ for $i=1,\ldots,s$.
+\item[--] In \cite{HMRL}, S. Herrero, R. Menares, and J. Rivera-Letelier have established a refined version of the equidistribution of CM elliptic curves modulo an inert prime $p$ (more generally for any kind of prime) by describing how the CM curves equidistribute on $\SS({\Cc_p})$, the moduli space of elliptic curves over $\Cc_p$ with supersingular reduction.
+Their proof relies among other things on Duke's approach to prove equidistribution (i.e.~by bounding Fourier coefficient of an adequate theta series).
+In a forthcoming project with the authors of \cite{HMRL} we will combine both their and our methods to prove the joint equidistribution of $\CM_{\order}$ on the product of the moduli spaces $\SS({\Cc_{p_i}})$ for $i=1,\ldots,s$.

 \item[--] These equidistribution theorems also generalize to equidistribution for CM points in the space of abelian varieties of dimension $2[F:\Qq]$, admitting complex multiplication by a quaternion algebra defined over a fixed totally real number field $F$.
 We refer to \cite{Vatsal-Invent,Cornut-Invent,CornutJetchev,CVDoc,CVLMS} for examples of work in this direction. \end{itemize}